benyammengesha/xmltosql/README.md

 # xmltosql
-xml to sql changing module written by Oracle PL/SQL
+  module to change xml file to sql table written by Oracle PL/SQL